LoganWalls/instructor-lite/README.md

 The model also accepts an optional `device` parameter which can be used to specify which `torch.device` the model should run on (default is `"cpu"`).

-Once the model is initialized, it can be called with a list of instruction / text pairs, and will return both the embedding for the full text as well as per-token embeddings for each of the instructions and texts.
+Once the model is initialized, you can call `model.encode()` on your instruction / text pairs to obtain an encoding object.
+Calling the model on the encoding object will return both the embedding for the full text as well as per-token embeddings for the instructions and texts.
 It also accepts a `normalize` parameter, which will normalize the resulting embeddings.

+The encoding object also has a `text_char_to_token()` method, which you can use to extract embeddings for specific tokens from the original text, without worrying about the instruction.

 ```python
 import torch